-The scene in the airport was cut by most airlines on their plane trips... except Qantas.
+For in-flight viewing, several airlines deleted the sequence in which Raymond reels off statistics on airline accidents... except Qantas.
 They even promoted one of the movie's writers to first class once when he traveled on their airline.

 During the shooting of the casino scenes, Dustin Hoffman would go off and play games like blackjack.
 After production was halted to look for him, someone was assigned to watch him during takes.

 Dustin Hoffman spent a year working with autistic men and their families to understand their complex relationships.
 Also, when he was a jobbing actor, he had worked in a psychiatric care home, and drew from his experiences then for the film.